Core Curriculum (1st year)

 Real Estate Law

-Please note: The following Business Law and Ethics courses are electives only and do not meet the Law/Ethics requirement: LHC 510, LHC 532, and LHC 688.
+Please note: The following Business Law and Ethics courses are electives only and do not meet the Law/Ethics requirement: BL 510, BL 532, and BL 688.
 EFFECTIVE FALL 2013: BA 512 will no longer be offered.
-LHC 536 will fill this requirement, and it is a 2.25 credit course.
+BL 536 will fill this requirement, and it is a 2.25 credit course.

 Waiver Requirements - Business Law: Waiver requests may be submitted based on academic experience or professional designation.
 Waiver requests are not accepted based on professional experience.
 A waiver exam is not offered.